-...and 3 Master degrees in art, one in Liberal Studies and Ethics, two in Christian Studies.
+...in Liberal Studies and Ethics, two in Christian Studies.
 I have been a tutor for 3 year, helping both local and international students, in Grade 8 -12 Biology and Science of Ontario Curricula.
 I also help some students in HKDSE and IGCSE Biology.
-I believe learning science is much more than exam and grades, I would like to show you the wonders around us and those in you....
+I believe learning science is much more than exam and grades, I would like to show you the wonders around us and those in you.
+Those fun things in the nature definitely...

 Read more